shaikhaalslais/webservices/README.md

 ## API Documentation

-The API is documented using the OpenAPI standard and is accessible once the backend is running.

 **Interactive API Docs (Swagger UI):** `http://localhost:8000/docs`

 The API documentation has also been exported as a PDF and is included in the root of this repository: